billy784512/graph-api-log-pipeline/README.md

 # 1. Project Background

-This project aims to track user activities in Microsoft Teams and store logs in ADX for future retrieval and analysis.
+This project aims to track user activities in Microsoft Teams via Microsoft Graph API change notifications and store logs for future retrieval and analysis.

-The following Teams events will be logged for each tracked user:
+The following Microsoft Teams events will be logged for each tracked user:
 - **User Event**: Events or meetings scheduled in Teams Calendar
 - **Call Record**: Meetings that the user actually joins.
 - **Chat Message**: Messages in the chatroom of meetings the user has joined.

 ### Required Resources:
 - **Microsoft Graph API**: A unified API endpoint to access data and services from the Microsoft ecosystem.
-This project focuses on the subscription feature for Teams.
+This project focuses its change notification feature.
+  - **change notification**: When tracked event is happend (e.g. a new canledar event is created), Microsoft Graph API will notify given webhook URL.
 - **Azure**:
   - **App Registration**
   - **Function App**